-El Cajon Mountain Trail: Taking on San Diego’s "Toughest" Hike
+El Cajon Mountain Trail: San Diego’s “Toughest” Hike is Waiting for You

 RELATED: El Cajon Mountain Trail: El Capitan Hike, San Diego